ben-bowman/public/dbt_northwind/README.md

 # dbt_northwind

 This is a dbt project using the Northwind database.
 The project demonstrates dbt functionality with a SQLite backend.
 It includes the data and profiles needed.
-There are some prerequisites if you wish to run the dbt model.
+There are some prerequisites if you wish to run the dbt models.
 However, if you only want to view it, feel free to explore the repo.

 ## Project Setup